adamallo/tutorialCellPhy/index.md

 ### Data
 We will use the example data distributed with the program and run the software from the `example` directory where sample input files reside.
 Thus, we will use the respective relative paths for all scripts (e.g., `../cellphy.sh` for the main script).
 This is a real single-cell SNV dataset thinned down to 500 SNVs.

-### Is cellphy working?
+### Is CellPhy working?
-Run cellphy's help to make sure the program is working for your computer.
+Run CellPhy's help to make sure the program is working for your computer.
 Read the output to get familiarized with the program's input options.
 ```bash
 ../cellphy.sh -h
 ```
-### Runing cellphy using a genotype matrix (aligment) without modeling single-cell sequencing errors
+### Runing CellPhy using a genotype matrix (aligment) without modeling single-cell sequencing errors
 View the contents of the input file CRC24l.ToySet.phy.
 For this, you can use a GUI text editor (e.g., atom) or the command line.

 We will analize these data using the most general substitution model in CellPhy _GT16+F0_.
 This model assumes the data is known without error.